Lastraeus/pp2-cians-ci-grade-calculator/README.md

   * These buttons (as well as the above modal button) have been styled with a pleasing 3d effect which seems to press down when clicked.

 __5.__ About/Useful Links Page/Contact Form
-  * Links to pre-existing Days Until calculator (originally planned to be constructed from scratch on this site, but scope creep was reigned in since this functionality has been done many times before.)
+  * Links to pre-existing "Days Until" calculator (originally planned to be constructed from scratch on this site, but scope creep was reigned-in since this functionality has been done many times before.)
-  * Other Useful Links such as to Code Institute Website / Useful Subreddits etc.
+  * Other useful links such as to Code Institute Website / Useful Subreddits etc.
   * All links highlight appropriately when hovered.

     ![Useful Links Section](docs/readme-images/useful-links-wide.png)